 - Tick-borne Disease

 Pet-Specific First Aid Kit:

 We recommend that you keep a pet-specific first aid kit in your car as a best practice, just as you would a human-first aid kit.
-Click the link for a printable PDF that you can keep in your kit for when you need to restock.
+Click the link for a printable PDF to keep in your kit for when you need to restock.